 Climate-compatible aviation

 The objective has now been set in Germany and Europe, with the aim of achieving climate compatibility in the economy and society.
-This is how it is worded in the EU's 'Green Deal'.
-The consequences of climate change also compel us to strive towards climate-compatible aviation, as this sector is responsible for 3.5 percent of global warming.
-New technologies are needed to ensure global mobility in the future.
-With 25 institutes and facilities active in aeronautics research, DLR is driving this change forward with sustainable technologies for environmentally compatible air transport.
+This is set out in the European Commission's Clean Industrial Deal, which reconciles decarbonisation with EU competitiveness.
+The consequences of climate change also compel us to strive towards climate-neutral air transport, which contributes 3.5 percent to global warming.
+The focus is on new technologies that will continue to ensure global mobility and the transport of goods in the future.
+With dozens of DLR institutes and facilities active in aeronautics research, DLR is driving this transformation with ideas and concepts for sustainable technologies for a future-ready, environmentally compatible aviation of tomorrow.
 Expertise from DLR's space, energy and transport research programmes is also playing an important role in this.

-Efficient aircraft configurations with an optimised mix of propulsion technologies
+Efficient aircraft configurations with an intelligent propulsion mix

-In concrete terms, the energy requirement of new aircraft must be reduced by at least half by 2050.
-In order to meet this target, these will have to become significantly lighter and more aerodynamically efficient, in combination with the introduction of innovative flight control and sensor systems.
-Efficient aircraft configurations will require an intelligent mix of alternative propulsion system concepts.
+To significantly reduce the energy requirements of future aircraft by 2050, they must become even lighter, more efficient and more aerodynamic, in combination with the introduction of innovative flight control and sensor technology.
+Efficient aircraft configurations will require an intelligent mix of alternative propulsion concepts for various application areas.
 In future, small and regional aircraft will be able to take off using battery or hybrid-electric systems, while medium-haul aircraft will be capable of flying using direct hydrogen combustion or fuel cells.
-On long-haul routes, aircraft will use Sustainable Aviation Fuel (SAF) in combination with highly efficient turbines.
+On long-haul routes, sustainably produced fuels – known as sustainable aviation fuels (SAF) – in combination with highly efficient turbines could lead the way.

 Background articles